danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 Found 10 movies (callback #2)
 ```

-This happens because the database has no data, while the API will load 10 movies.
+This happens because the database has no data, while the api will load 10 movies.
 If you run the app again, the output should be:

 ```